|

 construction:

-Piston - Al Alloy; Rings - White Iron; Cylinder - Grey
+Piston - Al Alloy; Rings - White Iron; Cylinder -

-Iron; Gudgeon,CrankPins - Steel; ConnectingRod - Al
+Grey Iron; Gudgeon,CrankPins - Steel; ConnectingRod

-Alloy; FloatingBush ....OK, OK, the point is that there
+- Al Alloy; FloatingBush ....OK, OK, the point is

-of thermal expansion.
-It stands to reason that the clearance
+different co-efficients of thermal expansion.
+It stands

-The plot FURTHER thickens, if you believe me (Please
+thickens, if you believe me (Please do; I am pretty

-do; I am pretty good at Metallurgy) when I say that
+good at Metallurgy) when I say that these materials

-these materials are non-homogenous!
+are non-homogenous!
 I'm serious!!
-For
+For example, Grey

-nobody can predict it's EXACT dimension at a given temperature.
+can predict it's EXACT dimension at a given temperature.

 Nobody but an insurance salesman :-)